 There are various business modelling techniques, all seeking to define and better understand the business or service that is being created, or changed.

 In terms of an overall design framework, I would recommend Osterwalder’s Business Model Canvas.
-Below this, there is a host of other business modelling techniques available for looking at a particular aspect of the business model, e.g. business capabilities and markets.
+Below this, there is a host of other business modelling techniques available for looking at a particular aspect of the business model, e.g. markets, value propositions and business capabilities.

 The key thing about rich pictures is that they are unstructured forms of representation – they should take whatever form that best connects with those involved in the business modelling process.